-Research is more focused.
-For example a PhD student that gets a position in an already established research group has to follow guidelines, methods and a path that has already been laid out or at the very least outlined.
+Research is more focused and structured.
+For example, a PhD student who gets a position in an established research group will follow guidelines, methods and a path that has already been laid out or at the very least outlined.
 This PhD student is a researcher.
-Research for me means less freedom and creativity (although these are of course still required) and more focus and much clearer goals, e.g. this many publications in that many years, etc. Not that I underestimate research, but I still see a difference.
-I for one view myself as a researcher.
+Research for me means less freedom and creativity (although these are of course still required) and more focus and much clearer goals, e.g. the number of publications in the next couple of years.
+Not that I underestimate research, but I still see a difference.

 Even so, being the head of R&D in a company, I view myself as a researcher.